TutorialDoctor/Tutorial-Doctor-Guides/dieting.md

 # Extras

-Check out ACALORIECOUNTER.COM/DIET/ for more detailed explanation.
+Check out http://www.acaloriecounter.com for more detailed explanation.

-The LIVESTRONG.COM app is a great aid for your diet plan!
+The http://www.livestrong.com has a great app to aid for your diet plan!
 It also uses the HARRIS BENEDICT FORMULA!

-The Calca app (mentioned in my super calculator guide) has a built in example for the Harris Benedict formula.
+The [Calca app](https://itunes.apple.com/us/app/calca/id635757879?mt=8) (mentioned in my super calculator guide) has a built in example for the Harris Benedict formula.
 Great resource!
 It can convert units if you want it to.

 Workout Routines coming soon...
 Stay tuned...